ugent-library/old-people-service/README.md

 * messages with unexpected XML structure are discarded, and acknowledged to ensure progression.

-* XML messages are converted to `inbox.Message` format.
+* XML messages are converted to `models.Message` format.

-* `inbox.Message` results into insert or update of a person record
+* `models.Message` results into insert or update of a person record

 * Notes: